bootstrap-vue/bootstrap-vue/src/components/sidebar/README.md

 sidebar will show an opaque backdrop.
 Clicking on the backdrop will close the sidebar, unless the `no-close-on-backdrop` prop is set to `true`.

+Optionally you can add the `backdrop-transparent` prop.
+When added the backdrop will be transparent, but remain clickable.
+Allowing the user to still close the sidebar by clicking outside of it.

 ```html
 <template>
   <div>